 Credit by experience for Field-Based Observation, Field Experience II, internships, or practicum experience is available through application.
-Credit for experience is limited to 6 hours per student, however additional credit may be granted at the discretion of the Vice President of Academic Services.
+Credit for experience is limited to 6 hours per student, however additional credit may be granted at the discretion of the Provost.
 Contact the Office of the Registrar for more information.